 A bit of trivia: The first versions of Heidi did not include the tree stump/branch behind her.
 It is not there in the official Cybis photo of her…

 Nor is there one in this 1960s retailer advertisement.
 Because the price is shown as $55, this must be the color version which was introduced in 1966 at that price.
 There is no stump on this one either.
 Therefore, my guess is that there were probably three versions of Heidi: a white bisque one without stump (1962-1965), a color one without stump (1966-196?), and a color one with stump which is the version almost always found today.
-If anyone has a “stump-less” Heidi, I’d love to see a photo!
+If anyone has a “stump-less” Heidi, I’d love to see a photo.
 There’s a contact-form link at the bottom of this post.

-THE LITTLE MATCH GIRL by CybisThe story of The Little Match Girl was one that always made me very sad as a child; Cybis’s portrayal from 1983 (5.75″ high) was a nonlimited edition that was retired before 1988.
-Pricing details are unknown at present.
+The story of The Little Match Girl was one that always made me very sad as a child; Cybis’s portrayal from 1983 (5.75″ high) was a nonlimited edition that was retired before 1988.
+Pricing details are unknown because I am missing the Fall 1982 – Spring 1988 price lists.

-LITTLE RED RIDING HOOD by CybisAnd of course no fairytale collection could be complete without Little Red Riding Hood!
-Sculpted by William Pae, she is 5” high and was made from 1973 to 1975.
+And of course no fairytale collection could be complete without Little Red Riding Hood!
+Sculpted by Marylin Chorlton (face and body) and William Pae (cloak and hood), she is 5” high and was made from 1973 to 1975.
 Her price ranged from $75 to $110 during that time.
 However, this was not exactly the way she was originally intended to appear.

 This early press photo of Little Red Riding Hood also appears in black-and-white and color in their 1970s advertising.
 It shows her with brown hair and with the bow as red, to match the cloak’s lining.
 Apparently this is a similar case to Alice in Wonderland, where the production piece differs from the prototype that was photographed for the advertising literature.